-In the aftermath of a natural or man-made disaster or during or after a pandemic like COVID-19, significant borrower defaults on loans made by our members could occur and these defaults could cause members to fail.
-If one or more member institutions fail, and if the value of the collateral pledged to secure advances from us has declined below the amount borrowed, we could incur a credit loss that would adversely affect our financial condition and results of operations.
+The ultimate impact of the pandemic, including the depth of the economic downturn and the timing and shape of the economic recovery, is highly uncertain.
+A prolonged economic downturn, or periods of significant economic and financial disruptions and uncertainties resulting from the COVID-19 pandemic could adversely affect the livelihood of MPF borrowers or members' customers.
+Significant borrower defaults on loans made by our members could occur and these defaults could cause members to fail.
+If one or more member institutions fail, and if the value of the collateral pledged to secure advances and/or other extensions of credit from us has declined below the amount borrowed, we could incur a credit loss that would adversely affect our financial condition and results of operations.
 A decline in the local economies in which our members operate could reduce members' needs for funding, which could reduce demand for our advances.
 We could be adversely impacted by the reduction in business volume that would arise either from the failure of one or more of our members or from a decline in member funding needs.
+Our financial condition and results of operations could also be adversely impacted if one or more of the major financial institutions with whom we conduct business were to fail as a result of the ongoing dislocation in the financial markets.

-In addition, it is possible that the protections we have in place for our MPF loans including, but not limited to, borrowers' equity, PMI, hazard insurance and, if applicable, flood insurance, along with MPF credit enhancements, may not be sufficient to prevent us from incurring losses on loans that are secured by properties located in areas that are affected by a natural or man-made disaster.
-Similarly, the protections we have in place for our MPF loans may not be sufficient to prevent us from incurring losses on loans to borrowers who are no longer able to make payments due to a decline in or loss of income as a result of the economic fallout from a disaster or pandemic.
+In addition, we have implemented temporary relief provisions for certain MPF borrowers that are experiencing an economic hardship as a result of the COVID-19 pandemic, including temporary moratoriums on foreclosures and evictions as well as temporary alternative underwriting procedures for new MPF loans, which may result in increased credit risk.
+The protections we have in place for our MPF loans may not be sufficient to prevent us from incurring losses on loans to borrowers who are no longer able to make payments due to a decline in or loss of income as a result of the economic fallout from the pandemic.